korostelevm/serverless-bank-api/README.md

 - ✓ retrieves initial payroll balance
 - ✓ fails to transfers 1 dollar from other user's special account
 - ✓ transfers 1 dollar from payroll to savings
+-  ✓ verifies that transfers are logged in dynamodb for the accounts in previous test
 - ✓ transfers 1 dollar from payroll to savings 10 times concurrently
 - ✓ transfers 1 dollar from opex to other partner's savings
 - ✓ fails to transfers 1 dollar from opex to unknown partner's savings